Why Did The Passenger Pigeon Go Extinct

 This approach can help restore the passenger pigeon’s ecological niche, which is important for maintaining the balance of the ecosystem.
 While it may not be the same as having the original species back, it is a step towards preserving biodiversity and restoring the balance of our environment.

-Why Go Through The Trouble Of Reviving The Passenger Pigeon Ecotype?
+Why Go Through The Trouble Of Reviving The Passenger Pigeon Ecotype

+The ecological role of the passenger pigeon has been a topic of debate and speculation for some time.
+Our project aimed to investigate the natural history of this species, in light of conflicting research findings.
 There is disagreement among published research regarding the passenger pigeon’s ecological role in the environment.
 Our investigation sought to shed light on this topic and provide a clearer understanding of the species’ impact on its ecosystem.

 By studying the natural history of the passenger pigeon, we hope to gain insights into its behavior and the role it played in shaping its environment.
 While the species is now extinct, understanding its ecological role can provide valuable lessons for conservation efforts aimed at protecting other species and preserving the delicate balance of our natural world.